-Our emergency medicine teams at CAMC Memorial, General, Women and Children’s, and Teays Valley Hospitals handle more than 100,000 ER visits each year.
+Our emergency medicine teams at CAMC handle more than 130,000 ER visits each year.
 All of our hospitals’ emergency rooms are staffed by experienced physicians and skilled nurses with the support of comprehensive medical and surgical specialists.
 Plus, our state-of-the-art medical technology provides diagnostic and treatment support for all types of emergency situations.

 As a Level I Trauma Center, CAMC General Hospital is staffed and equipped to care for all major trauma patients 24 hours a day, 7 days a week.
-Each year, our experienced trauma center staff cares for approximately 3,100 patients.
-Additionally, General Hospital is home to the region’s only Comprehensive Stroke Center, which means our ER team is specially-trained to quickly assess and care for the critical needs of stroke patients.
+It is home to the region’s only Comprehensive Stroke Center, which means our ER team is specially-trained to quickly assess and care for the critical needs of stroke patients.

 Women and Children’s Hospital

 Women and Children’s Hospital’s emergency room is staffed by specially trained pediatric emergency medicine doctors and nurses with the support of more than 30 pediatric specialists.
 Our ER is designed to care for the special needs of babies, children and young adults and includes age-specific equipment for little ones, from beds to blood pressure cuffs, along with access to the most advanced technology and full facilities of our hospital.
 Our child-friendly environment is designed to calm fears and make the hospital experience a little less scary for kids and their families.

 Putnam County’s only emergency room provides acute care, monitoring and observation to individuals of all ages with a wide variety of non-urgent, urgent and emergent needs.